chrisbmin/brave-setup/README.md

-Settings that should be fully removed/locked use Brave/Chromium's official enterprise policy mechanism (registry on Windows, managed-preferences plist on macOS) — the same mechanism IT departments use, and it survives Brave updates.
+Settings that should be fully removed/locked use Brave/Chromium's official enterprise policy mechanism (registry on Windows, managed-preferences plist on macOS) - This is the same mechanism IT departments use, and it survives Brave updates.
 Plain preferences that you should still be able to change later via the Settings UI (Widevine, and the appearance/search toggles) are written directly into Brave's own JSON pref files instead, so nothing gets enterprise-locked unnecessarily.
 See